-Nominations are now open for the 2020 Superheroes of Victoria Junior Supers Calendar.
+Nominations are now open for the 2021 Superheroes of Victoria Junior Supers Calendar.
 Nominate a child for a once-in-a-lifetime superhero experience.
 Participants will receive a custom-made costume, a themed photoshoot, and a giant poster.
-Their image will be included in the 2020 calendar which will be sold, with all proceeds going to benefit Help Fill A Dream.
-Nominations open June 15th – 30th here
+Their image will be included in the 2021 calendar which will be sold, with all proceeds going to benefit Help Fill A Dream.
+Nominations open until June 12th here.

 Some of our 2019 heroes